plotly/plotly.github.io/_posts/excel/3d Charts/2015-11-07-3d-scatter-plot-with-excel.md

    sub-steps:
     - copy: "After Adding the styling, the plot will look something like this:"
       img: "![Finished Plot](http://images.plot.ly/excel/3d-scatter-plot-with-excel/thumb-3d-scatter-plot-with-excel.png)"
     - copy: "Now you can share the generated plot with your peers/collaborators (basically, anyone you want to!).
-Click on share button on left menu bar:"
+Click on the share button on the left menu bar:"
       img: "![Share Button](http://images.plot.ly/excel/3d-scatter-plot-with-excel/share-plot-button.png)"
 ---